jazumaquero/python_template/README.md

 # python_template
-Just another cookiecutter template to stop writing Python boilerplate and improve productivity
+Just another opinionated cookiecutter template to stop writing Python boilerplate and improve productivity

 ## Introduction
 Main objective of this template is to explore modern Python tools that may help on your daily basis job, mainly focus on